joshua-8/7300/README.md

 Doxygen reference: https://joshua-8.github.io/TMC7300/

-My goal is to make a good library for controlling the TMC7300 chips, and to keep things simple, unlike other TMC motor driver libraries (see Acknowledgements) I do not have a plan to support other chips in a more general way using this library.
+My goal is to make a good library for controlling the TMC7300 chips.
+To keep things simple, unlike other TMC motor driver libraries (see Acknowledgements), I do not have a plan to support other chips in a more general way using this library.

  [Datasheet for TMC7300 motor driver IC](https://www.analog.com/media/en/technical-documentation/data-sheets/TMC7300_datasheet_rev1.08.pdf)